pelithne/csa_appdev/git-workflow.md

   <img width="80%" hspace="0" src="./media/fork.JPG">
 </p>

-It´s a good idea to use the name of the fork owner as the remote name
+When you have forked it, you need to add the fork as a ***remote** from your local development environment.
+It´s a good idea to use the name of the fork owner as the remote name.
+Something like this:

 ````bash
 git remote add kalle git@github.com:kalle/csa_appdev.git